Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Introduction

-To the best of our knowledge, the FEBML framework is the first to support the bidirectional coupling of state-of-the-art general PDE systems and arbitrary machine learning architectures in an end to end differentiable manner.
+Our framework relies on Firedrake \cite{FiredrakeUserManual, bouziani_escaping_2021} and allows for end-to-end differentiable coupling with ML architectures implemented in PyTorch \cite{PyTorch} and JAX \cite{jax2018github}.
+To the best of our knowledge, the FEML framework is the first to support the bidirectional coupling of state-of-the-art general finite element solvers and arbitrary machine learning architectures in an end-to-end differentiable manner.
 In contrast, most existing efforts have focused on deploying the algorithmic differentiation pipelines of machine learning frameworks to yield differentiable physics constraints, often specialised to particular applications (such as \textit{XLB} \cite{ataei_xlb_2024}, \textit{PhiFlow} \cite{holl_learning_2020}, \textit{Adept} \cite{joglekar_machine_2023}).
 A similar approach to ours has been presented in \cite{rackauckas_universal_2021}, although it lacks the adjoint capabilities required for differentiation through constraints based on PDEs, and in \cite{belbute-peres_combining_2020}, although it is limited to a restricted set of fluid simulations.
-By maintaining a clear separation between known physics, expressed through advanced finite element method solvers, and unknown components, represented by embeddable machine learning operators, FEBML delivers both broad applicability and state of the art performance.

-This work is organised as follows.
-Section~\ref{sec:framework} presents our FEBML framework for learning missing physics by embedding trainable ML operators within PDE systems.
-Section~\ref{sec:learning_constitutive_models} illustrates its application to solid mechanics, beginning with displacement controlled experiments in Section~\ref{sec:displacement_controlled}, proceeding to load controlled experiments in Section~\ref{sec:load_controlled}, and concluding with zero shot inference of a foundational model in Section~\ref{sec:torque_holed_plate}.
-Section~\ref{sec:learning_thermal_properties} extends the examples to transient thermodynamics by learning nonlinear thermal conductivities from noisy temperature fields.
-Finally, Section~\ref{sec:conclusions} summarises our findings and outlines directions for future work.
-The code required to reproduce all examples presented herein is available in a companion repository.